 - III.
 Number of Instructional Minutes

 - IV.
 Prerequisites

-- CULN130 (C or better) or permission from the Department of Business + Innovation
+- CULN130 (C or better) or permission from the Department of Business, Innovation, and Legal Studies

 - V. Other Pertinent Information